wmahmood1984/iqopy-presaleTestnet/README.md

 Things to do for mainnet

+1) change hte token v3router address
+2) change the days and months in the presale contract

 1) Purchase from BNB is done in such a way that 1 Dollar = 1000 tokens;
 2) The tokens purchased are not transferred to buyers wallet.
 3) the toekns should show as staked with the platform.